-As a U.S. Small Business Administration (SBA) Preferred Lender (PLP), First Utah Bank is able to meet the unique borrowing needs of small businesses, particularly where traditional or conventional bank financing is not available.
+As a U.S. Small Business Administration (SBA) Preferred Lender in Utah, First Utah Bank is able to meet the unique borrowing needs of small businesses, particularly where traditional or conventional bank financing is not available.

 - Purchase or construct an owner-occupied commercial building

 - Finance leasehold improvements

 - Purchase an existing business

 - Augment working capital (term loan or line of credit)